 History

 Bassendean Memorial Library opened its doors to the public for the first time on 2 July 1972.
-It was built at 46 Old Perth Road, on the previous site of the war memorial.
+It was built at 46 Old Perth Road, on the previous site of the War Memorial.
 The library’s name acknowledges the community co-operation in allowing the memorial to be moved.

-The original library building of 790m2 was build on two levels, with the undercroft area accessed by a stairway from 1986.
+The original library building of 790m2 was built on two levels, with the undercroft area accessed by a stairway from 1986.
 The Local Studies Collection for the Town of Bassendean was created as a separate entity with its own space and equipment in 1986 and in 2000 the appointment of a part-time Local Studies Librarian was made.
 This resulted in the improved organisation of the collection and increased community access to much of the material.

 In 1999 the Town commissioned a review of the library service.
 This review identified the need for a modern facility which would be able to support the more sophisticated and extensive technology required to meet pressing public demand for easy access to electronic resources and word processing facilities.

 In July 2000 the Town introduced its proposal to build a new library on the Bassendean Oval but the application was rejected by the Western Australian Planning commission.
 In 2003, whilst re-addressing the question of another library site, the Town initiated a series of community stakeholder workshops to gain feedback on the preferred site of the new library.
 The existing site was chosen, the architectural firm Bollig Design Group was appointed and on 27 April 2004 the New Library Facility and Integrated ‘Civic Precinct’ Building- Concept and Schematic Designs were approved at the Ordinary Council Meeting.
-The old library was demolished in December 2004, construction of the new building commenced early in 2005 and the library moved to the new premises in October 2005.
+The old library was demolished in December 2004, construction of the new building commenced early in 2005, and the library moved to the new premises in October 2005.

 • 1997 - Public Internet access and word processing facilities are made available.

-• 2004 - Old library is demolished to make way for new facility
+• 2004 - Old library is demolished to make way for new facility.

-• 2005 - The Library opened in new building in October 2005
+• 2005 - The Library opens in new building in October.

-• 2012 - Introduction of eBooks via Western Australia Public Libraries Digital Media Collection
+• 2012 - Introduction of eBooks via Western Australia Public Libraries Digital Media Collection.

 • 2014 - Introduction of eAudiobooks and eMagazines;